FedeClaudi/Term.jl/docs/src/adv/progressbars.md

 ## Overview
 Progress bars!
-We all love progress bars, and julia has some great [progress bars](https://juliapackages.com/p/progressbars) packages.
+We all love progress bars, and Julia has some great [progress bars](https://juliapackages.com/p/progressbars) packages.
 But this is `Term`, and `Term` too has its own progress bars API.
 We think you'll like it.
-If not, worry not! `Term`'s progress bars play well `ProgressLogging.jl`, scroll to the bottomof this page!
+If not, worry not! `Term`'s progress bars play well `ProgressLogging.jl`, scroll to the bottom of this page!

 !!! warning
     Progress bars do some terminal magic that doesn't play well with how the docs are rendered here.
 If you want to see what progress bars actually look like,